 6 Tips for Improving Productivity in the Workplace

-1. Help your staff plan more effectively.
-Encourage employees to supplement their daily to-do lists with lists of longer-term goals.
+- Help your staff plan more effectively: Encourage employees to supplement their daily to-do lists with lists of longer-term goals.
 Make sure everyone has a long-term plan and encourage people to align their daily tasks with that plan.
-Help workers track their time, and hold them to deadlines, which will identify higher performers as well as those who need more support.
+Help workers track their time and hold them to deadlines, which will identify higher performers as well as those who need more support.

-2. Provide clear direction.
-Whether you are supervising two people or 200, communicate very clearly what your priorities are in the short, mid- and long term.
-If there are people between you and the front line, make sure the message reaches them, rather than becoming distorted as it filters down through organizational layers.
-Some effective managers hold regular town hall meetings with all their staff to ensure that communication happens.
+- Provide clear direction: Whether you’re supervising two people or 200, communicate clearly what your priorities are in the short, mid, and long term.
+If there are people between you and frontline workers, make sure the message reaches them, rather than becoming distorted as it filters down through organizational layers.
+Some effective managers hold regular town hall meetings with their staff to ensure that communication happens.

-3. Show staff you trust them through delegation.
-As a manager, delegating select jobs to carefully chosen people is good for employees’ morale and professional development, and for your own efficiency.
+- Show staff you trust them through delegation: As a manager, delegating select jobs to carefully chosen people is good for employees’ morale and professional development—and for your own efficiency.
 Start with tasks that are not mission-critical, which makes it easier to ratchet back responsibility if someone doesn’t deliver.
 If you don’t delegate, you’ll never find out what your employees can do.

-4. Give people the tools they need.
-Issuing people the right tools — including technology — makes them more productive by eliminating tedious manual work and providing better access to information.
-For example, All-Safe Pool, a maker of pool fences, nets and covers, doubled its productivity across the board by deploying a cloud ERP solution.
-Real-time access from any location to financial, inventory and customer information helped the 40-person company achieve strong and steady growth in sales to businesses and consumers.
-In addition, within the limits of what you can afford, make sure that your employees’ computers and printers are up to date, and that they can access company systems securely from home.
+- Give people the tools they need: Issuing people the right tools—including technology—makes them more productive by eliminating tedious manual work and providing better access to information.
+For example, All-Safe Pool, a maker of pool fences, nets, and covers, doubled its productivity across the board by deploying a cloud ERP solution.
+Real-time access from any location to financial, inventory, and customer information helped the 40-person company achieve strong and steady growth in sales to businesses and consumers.
+In addition, within the limits of what you can afford, make sure that your employees’ computers and printers are up to date and that they can access company systems securely from home.

-5. Create the right workplace environment.
-Companies can maximize productivity by paying attention to the work environment.
-Some businesses reduce distractions by encouraging employees to turn off their phones and check them only during breaks, and by offering soundproof headphones to employees as needed.
+- Create the right workplace environment: Companies can maximize productivity by paying attention to the work environment.
+Some businesses reduce distractions by encouraging employees to turn off their phones and check them only during breaks, or by offering soundproof headphones to employees as needed.
 They make the environment physically comfortable and pleasant by providing attractive workspaces and managing the temperature: Between 68 and 70 degrees usually keeps people comfortable.
-And they encourage employees to take breaks, stretch and walk around — preferably outside.
+And they encourage employees to take breaks, stretch, and walk around—preferably outside.

-6. Help employees create productive home workplaces.
-Working from home has many benefits: no commute, a more flexible schedule and potentially lower stress.
+- Help employees create productive home workplaces: Working from home has many benefits: no commute, a more flexible schedule, and potentially lower stress.
 But it’s important to take steps to ensure your people remain productive when working remotely.
-Creating a dedicated, distraction-free workspace, scheduling the day and using time management techniques can help.
+Creating a dedicated, distraction-free workspace, scheduling the day, and using time management techniques can help.

-Performance management software can make it much easier to measure and track improvements in workforce productivity.
-Performance management is included in leading HR software packages that allow you to manage training, recruiting, budgeting and a number of other areas.
-Performance management software allows employees to set goals and track progress against them.
+NetSuite SuitePeople human resource management solution can make it much easier to measure and track improvements in workforce productivity.
+Performance management allows businesses to manage training, recruiting, budgeting, and a number of other areas, and lets employees set goals and track progress against them.
 It shows who is performing better than expected and who is lagging behind, helping companies identify which employees may be ready for more responsibilities and which need more help.

 Productivity is key to a company’s competitiveness and long-term survival, so it’s important for any company to measure and track productivity improvements.
 Identifying common pitfalls and focusing on performance management can help companies drive productivity improvements that increase profitability and drive business growth.